TinySkillet/Notes/Sem I Contextural Report.md

 11) The reassembled file is presented to the user through the CLI Interface.

 2.4.
 WORKFLOW DIAGRAM

-Figure 4: Workflow Diagram for Decentralized P2P System The sequence of operations begins when the user provides a command either to upload (put) or download (get) a file.
+The sequence of operations begins when the user provides a command either to upload (put) or download (get) a file.
 In the case of uploads, the system first divides the file into parts, then, for each part, it creates a SHA-256 hash code to use as a unique identification number, and after that, it stores them locally.
 Finally, it updates the DHT to reflect where those files can be found.
 During downloads, the system searches for piece locations on the DHT, gets them from other nodes, checks their integrity with the hash code, and then combines them into the original file.
 After that, the user is given the file.
-Storage as well as retrieval techniques are made possible through the content- addressed method, and their implementation over the peer-to-peer network results in efficiency and fault tolerance.
+Storage as well as retrieval techniques are made possible through the content-addressed method, and their implementation over the peer-to-peer network results in efficiency and fault tolerance.
 Alongside the user operations, a background process known as the Replication Manager works concurrently.
 This process takes care of the network by sending heartbeat signals to peers to check their connectivity status.
 If a peer goes offline, it detects the failure and ensures that any affected chunks are available from other replicas.
 It then replicates those chunks to other online nodes and updates the DHT with the new location of the storage.
-If no peers
-UID: 2216027 Decentralized P2P Data Storage System Unit Code: CIS013-3 Aditya Poudel
-9
-go offline, the system just continues with monitoring.
+If no peers go offline, the system just continues with monitoring.
 This active replication keeps the data accessible even in the case of some nodes leaving the network.
-UID: 2216027 Decentralized P2P Data Storage System Unit Code: CIS013-3 Aditya Poudel
-10

 12. LITERATURE REVIEW
 3.1.
 OVERVIEW
 In contrast to centralized systems, decentralized P2P storage systems poses several major advantages.
 They are recommended for the good treatment of problems like single points of failure, data privacy concerns, and limited scalability.
 Protocols such as HTTP that are normally utilized in central systems fail to distribute files effectively in the decentralized environment.
-That is why the first researchers seek out distributed protocols such as InterPlanetary File System (IPFS) (Benet, 2014) and collaborative file systems like CFS (Dabek et al., 2001).
+That is why the first researchers seek out distributed protocols such as InterPlanetary
+File System (IPFS) (Benet, 2014) and collaborative file systems like CFS (Dabek et al., 2001).
 Blockchain, fault- tolerant systems, and the development of superior encryption techniques have all contributed to a significant rise in security and reliability (Tran et al., 2021; Islamay et al., 2022).
 Therefore, these systems have already found their purposes in education, government, and collaborative networks for fostering transparency, user control, and protecting against cyber threats (Khayrutdinov et al., 2024).

 3.2.
 REVIEW OF EXISTING PROJECTS
 3.2.1.
 INTERPLANETERY FILE SYSTEM (IPFS)
 The InterPlanetary File System (IPFS) provides a means for decentralized file sharing (Benet, 2014).
 Every